-Custom metadata · Cloudflare SSL docs
+Custom metadata

 There are some limitations to the metadata that can be provided to Cloudflare:

-- It must be valid JSON
+- It must be valid JSON.

-- Any origin resolution, e.g., directing requests for a given hostname to a specific backend—must be provided as a hostname that exists within Cloudflare’s DNS (even for non-authoritative setups).
+- Any origin resolution — for example, directing requests for a given hostname to a specific backend — must be provided as a hostname that exists within Cloudflare’s DNS (even for non-authoritative setups).
 Providing an IP address directly will cause requests to error.

-- The total payload must not exceed 4 kilobytes
+- The total payload must not exceed 4 KB.

 - It requires a Cloudflare Worker that knows how to process the schema and trigger logic based on the contents.

-- Custom metadata cannot be set on custom hostnames that contain wildcards
+- Custom metadata cannot be set on custom hostnames that contain wildcards.

-You should not modify the schema—which includes adding/removing keys or changing possible values—without notifying Cloudflare.
+You should not modify the schema — which includes adding/removing keys or changing possible values — without notifying Cloudflare.
 Changing the shape of the data will typically cause the Cloudflare Worker to either ignore the data or return an error for requests that trigger it.